S&P 500 and Nasdaq end down after hitting record highs

 “With growth outperforming value, the takeaway is clearly that inflation from a market perspective is not a real threat in the long term,” said Keith Buchanan, a portfolio manager at GLOBALT Investments in Atlanta, Georgia.

-Most the 11 major S&P 500 sector indexes ended lower, with real estate (.SPLRCR), materials (.SPLRCM) and financials (.SPSY) among the deepest declines.
+Ten of the 11 major S&P 500 sector indexes ended lower, with real estate, consumer discretionary and financials each down more than 1%.

-JPMorgan Chase & Co stock (JPM.N) fell after the company reported blockbuster quarterly profit growth but warned that the sunny outlook would not make for blockbuster revenues in the short term due to low interest rates. read more
+JPMorgan Chase & Co stock fell 1.5% after the company reported blockbuster quarterly profit growth but warned that the sunny outlook would not make for blockbuster revenues in the short term due to low interest rates.

-Goldman Sachs Group Inc (GS.N) fell after its quarterly earnings exceeded forecasts. read more
+Goldman Sachs Group Inc dipped 1.2% after its quarterly earnings exceeded forecasts.

-Citigroup (C.N), Wells Fargo & Co (WFC.N) and Bank of America (BAC.N) were due to report their quarterly results early on Wednesday.
+Citigroup, Wells Fargo & Co and Bank of America were due to report their quarterly results early on Wednesday.

-PepsiCo Inc (PEP.O) gained after raising its full-year earnings forecast, betting on accelerating demand as COVID-19 restrictions continue easing. read more
+PepsiCo Inc gained 2.3% after raising its full-year earnings forecast, betting on accelerating demand as COVID-19 restrictions continue to ease.

 June-quarter earnings per share for S&P 500 companies are expected to rise 66%, according to Refinitiv data, with investors questioning how long Wall Street’s rally would last after a 16% rise in the benchmark index so far this year.